allenai/natural-instructions/doc/task-hierarchy.md

     - `Classification -> Verification -> Statement Verification`: Verify whether a text statement is true or false
     - `Classification -> Verification -> Paraphrase Verification`: Verify whether a text sequence is a paraphrase of another text sequence
     - `Classification -> Verification -> Translation Verification`: Verify whether a text sequence is a translation of another text sequence
+- `Classification -> Intent Classification`: Classify a text to a pre-defined set of intent classes
 - `Classification -> Pairwise Classification`: Classify a pair of text sequences to a target class
+- `Classification -> Answer Type Classification`: Classify a text that contains a question to the type of answer that is expected (e.g., multiple choice, extractive, abstractive etc.)
 - `Code Summarization`: Generating natural language description for a piece of code
 - `Command Execution`
 - `Coreference`